plopgrizzly/adi_clock/README.md

 # Contributing

-If you'd like to help implement functions for unsupported platforms, fix bugs or improve API, contact me at jeron.lau@plopgrizzly.tech.
+If you'd like to help implement functions for unsupported platforms, fix bugs, improve the API or improve the Documentation, then contact me at jeron.lau@plopgrizzly.tech.
 I'll appreciate any help.